kubil6y/kubil6y.github.io/README.md

 # Chess Game

+PC only, no mobile support yet.
 It's 75% done.
 I will keep developing it when i lose my internet connection lol.

 Simple chess built with: